 [clickToTweet tweet=”Picking colours and fonts for your brand on Canva – keep to your brand ideals” quote=”To keep to your brand identity, choose your brand colours and fonts and stick to them all over your blog and social media. ” theme=”style1″]

 Try making a whole week’s worth of post images at a time to save yourself time.
-The free account will allow you to save three colours for your brand before having to upgrade to a paid account.
+The free account will allow you to save three colours for your brand.